 As a curator, Novak focuses on creating opportunities for artists and audiences to build communities that otherwise might not exist.
 This began in 2005 when he re-launched his father’s imprint Dragon’s Eye Recordings with a new focus on limited edition releases by emerging and mid-career sound artists, composers, and producers.
 Since its re-launch, Dragon’s Eye Recordings has published over 70 editions and has received critical acclaim internationally.
 In 2012, he became a member of VOLUME, a curatorial collective dedicated to presenting time-based work by emerging and established artists engaged in sound-based practices through performances, concerts, exhibitions, screenings, workshops, and publications.

-As a result of these endeavors, Novak had been invited to numerous residencies including the Environmental Aesthetics Residency, Seattle; The Espy Foundation Residency, Oysterville; The Jental Artist Residency, Sharidan; The Kasini House Studio A Residency, Burlington; The Mountain School of Arts, Los Angeles; The Taliesin Artist Residency, Spring Green; and The Touch Mentorship Programme, London.
+Novak has participated in numerous artists residencies including the The Jental Artist Residency, Sharidan, Wyoming; The Mountain School of Arts, Los Angeles; The Taliesin Artist Residency, Spring Green, Wisconsin; and The Touch Mentorship Programme, London, among others.